 If you’ve used a VoIP system before you may already have purchased Cisco phones and used them with a different provider.
 The good thing is you can still use those with Telzio, so you don’t need to purchase all new phones.

-We’re happy to help recommend the right type of phones for your business and budget – just write us at email@example.com!
+We’re happy to help recommend the right type of phones for your business and budget – just write to us at firstname.lastname@example.org!

 Lata is part of the marketing team at Telzio, and uses her in-depth understanding of business VoIP to contribute education about VoIP phone systems to the Telzio blog.
 Her experience includes creating technical documentation and guides on complex telecommunication systems for Avaya and IBM.
 Currently based in Barcelona, Lata has a Bachelor's degree in computer science and Master's in English.